Minipada/ros2_data_collection/doc/src/dc/faq.md

 ## My group data is not published on the group topic

-This may happen for many reasons:
+This may happen for different reasons:

 1. The group node is not started, be sure it is (ros2 node list), you will need to enable it in your launch file or using the `group_node:=true` when launching the bringup
 2. Data is not being published on all topics it subscribes to (use ros2 topic echo on each to ensure that).
 Currently, if all topics don't publish, there is no way to ignore that and still send the message partially full (see [here](https://answers.ros.org/question/410138/is-it-possible-to-drop-or-keep-message-in-approximatetimesynchronizer/)).
 Help is welcome here :)